Amsterdam Mamas: Best Christmas markets

 Here is Amsterdam Mamas' list of their favourite Christmas markets in the Netherlands and Germany.

-This year Castle Keukenhof in Lisse plays host to the christmas market from 6-9 December.
+Castle Keukenhof in Lisse plays host to the christmas market in early December.
 The programme includes a circus, meeting santa, Christmas stories and plenty of local vendors and plenty of family friendly activities.

 It takes just 40 minutes by car to reach Castle Keukenhof from Amsterdam.
 If you’re using public transport you can take a train to Nieuw-Vennep, Leiden or The Hague and take a bus from there to the castle.
 Find out more information here.